rrosa-aurea-1/java-angular-web-app/README.md

 In this way **only your frontend**,  is running in the electron container and you can use the **electron-debug utility**.

+**:warning:**
+> In this mode the api calls don't work without a server part is missing.
+Besides the backend endpoint is a file protocol instead http.

 #### Electron package mode for frontend